PoisotLab/ms_svd_imputation/manuscript.md

 mammalian viruses
 (`https://github.com/viralemergence/virionette/blob/master/03_interaction_data/virionette.csv).
-This dataset regroups interactions between 710 mammalian hosts and 72 viruses, and the aggregation process has been described in Becker *et al.* (2020).
-Specific attention has been paid to betacoronaviruses, a viral genus at high risk of spillover, and to their potential bat hosts, a mammalian order known to be evolutionary implied in the main viruses zoonotic historical epidemics (Ren *et al.*, 2006).
+This dataset regroups interactions between 710 mammalian hosts and 72 viruses, and the aggregation process has been described in @Becker2020PreWil.
+Specific attention has been paid to betacoronaviruses, a viral genus at high risk of spillover, and to their potential bat hosts, a mammalian order known to be evolutionary implied in the main viruses zoonotic historical epidemics [@Shipley2019BatVir; @Ren2006FulGen].

 ## Method validation